 Wengen sits on the cliffs overlooking the Lauterbrunnen Valley.
 It sits at the base of Männlichen and because of its location, it’s easy to get to Kleine Scheidegg from here.
 Within this large town are numerous hotels and restaurants, so this is a popular place to stay.

 The main reason to visit Kleine Scheidegg is to take the train to Jungfraujoch.
-However, there are several great hiking trails that start and end at this high-alpine town, including the Eiger Trail and the Panorama Trail from Männlichen to Kleine Scheidegg.
+However, there are several great hiking trails that start and end at this high-alpine town, such as the Panorama Trail from Männlichen to Kleine Scheidegg.

 Mürren is a very charming town that clings to the cliff high above the Lauterbrunnen Valley.
 From Mürren, you get jaw-dropping views of Eiger, Mönch, and Jungfrau, so if you want to book a hotel room in the Jungfrau with an unforgettable view, this is the place to do it.